terminusdb/terminusdb-documents-ui/documentation/docs/index.md

 ## Edit

 FrameViewer Component in Edit mode would display filled frames and empty frames.
-You can again define a callback function and pass into the FrameViewer component which would extract all the user filled fields from the form.
+You can again define a callback function and pass into the FrameViewer component which would extract all the filled fields from the form.
 Note that while calling FrameViewer in Edit mode, it is required to pass ```formData``` parameter as well.
-As mentioned before, formData would display the filled frames with user inputted values.
+As mentioned before, formData would display the filled frames with inputted values.

 ```